Nitin Nair

 Profile

 Nitin is a postgraduate researcher pursuing a PhD in economics at the Leeds University Business School.
-He is primarily interested in post-Keynesian economic theory and its application into a theory of underdevelopment, through an emphasis on the relationship between finance and capital accumulation.
+He is primarily interested in financial macroeconomics and applied macroeconometrics using pluralist approaches.
 He has been trained in different strands of post-Keynesian theory.
 He studied financial and structuralist (Latin American) post-Keynesian economics under Jan Kregel.
 He was taught Modern Money Theory and Institutional post-Keynesian economics by Randy Wray and Pavlina Tcherneva.
 He trained in stock-flow consistent modelling and the Circuitist approach under Gennaro Zezza.
 His master’s thesis was supervised by Dimitri Papadimitriou.
-He has also studied Sraffian economics and has attended the Sraffian Summer School hosted by Centro Sraffa.
-Currently, his research is supervised by Karsten Kohler, Annina Kaltenbrunner, and Gary Dymski.
+He has attended the Sraffian Summer School hosted by Centro Sraffa in Universita Roma Tre.
+Currently, he works on analytical dynamic macroeconomic models, dynamic causality, and identification in macroeconometrics.

 Awards

 Nitin was awarded the Levy Fellowship between 2021 and 2023.
 He is a recipient of the LUBS economics department scholarship.
 In 2023, he won the 18th Annual AFIT-AFEE Student Paper Competition and EAEPE’s Herbert Simon Prize.
-He has contributed to the Levy Economics Institute Working Paper Series
+In 2025, he won the best presentation award at the University of Leeds Economics PhD Research Conference.
+He has contributed to the Levy Economics Institute Working Paper Series.

 Peer reviews